How to Pay Yourself As a Sole Proprietor

 Use an accounting program to record all the deposits and withdrawals from the business checking account.
 Use the accounting program to characterize the nature of the expenses as you pay them (for example, website hosting, office supplies, accountant’s fees, etc.) Doing so will let you see at any time what your profit (or loss) is.
 Tracking expenses like this in your accounting program will also make it much easier at the end of the year to categorize your spending for tax purposes.
 It will also help you budget for the next year and analyze your spending patterns.

 Remember, this is “profit” being withdrawn, not a salary.
 Therefore, no income taxes, Social Security, or Medicare comes out of your check.
 But you will have to pay all those taxes when you file your personal tax return, so remember to set aside money to cover the expense.
-Once the business is profitable, you’ll be paying these amounts quarterly in the form of estimated taxes, but, in your first year of business, you may not have to pay anything until you file your annual return.
+Once the business is profitable, you’ll be paying these amounts quarterly in the form of estimated taxes.
+But, in your first year of business, you may not have to pay anything until you file your annual return.

-If you have expenses that will ultimately be shared between personal and business accounts (for example, the cost of Internet use if your home-based business uses the same Internet connection the family does), those costs won’t get recorded in your accounting program.
+If you have expenses that will ultimately be shared between personal and business accounts (for example, the cost of Internet use if your home business tax deductions uses the same Internet connection the family does), those costs won’t get recorded in your accounting program.
 You’ll calculate them at the end of the year when you prepare your taxes and take a deduction for them on the Expenses for Business Use of Your Home form.

-Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
+Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 Start an LLC in Your State